Save 30% at Laithwaites

 As I said, pick something you have already tried and know you like.
 My main advice would be avoid your heavy reds with lots of oak and alcohol (avoids family feuds breaking out).
 You want something that will be a crowd pleaser.
 Think Merlot, Pinot Noir or Primitivo as some examples of easy drinking, light-medium bodeid reds.
 You could do well with a super light Beaujolais even.

 If you want to minimize price but retain value, steer clear of France (although that isn’t exactly possible for Beaujolais in fairness).
 French wines tend to be on the pricier side where value for money is concerned.
-Sure, you may be able to get a generic Southern French red for £6 or so, but it will taste rubbish.
+Sure, you may be able to get a generic Southern French red for very little money, but it will taste rubbish.
 Instead, look to somewhere like Chile where you can get a better wine for the same price.
 It has some of the best value wines on the market thanks to a number of trade deals made by their wine body which means that the wine can be both cheaper and better tasting.
 Equally, if you spend a pound or two more on the Chilean bottle than the French alternative, I’d argue that the actual wine in the bottle is of quality above and beyond the price difference.
 Other New World countries are rather good at this too, but Chile is king for me.

 White Wine

 Although I do enjoy a bit of oak and lees action in my whites, for a wedding I’d recommend going with lighter, crisp styles of wine much in the same thinking as the reds.
-Start your search with a NZ Sauvignon Blanc, the UKs favourite wine.
-With a stat like that you can be sure to please almost every guest.
+Start your search with a NZ Sauvignon Blanc, possibly the World's favourite wine.
+With something like that you can be sure to please almost every guest.
 If you are a bit more adventurous, the crisp whites of Italy will float your boat.
 Gavi is good but not as adventurous as you can get.
 Something like Fiano is a fantastic option with its floral and stone fruit flavours.
 Equally Vermentino can provide a lovely lemony, zippy light white to provide some Italian excellence.
 Inoffensive but more exciting!

 Contrary to my red advice, French regional whites are actually pretty good value for money.
 I always find that whites done on a budget are much better than their red counterparts.
 There are definitely reds in here to suit every person, just not always my favourite pick.
 But, try and see for yourself here.